Wofford College: Student organizations

 Students participate in various service, pre-professional, religious, social, and other student organizations.
 Student publications at the college started with a literary magazine first published in 1889.
 The student newspaper, the Old Gold and Black, is published every other week; the yearbook is called The Bohemian.
 Delta Phi Alpha, the national collegiate German honorary society, was founded at Wofford, as was the National Beta Club, an honorary society prominent in American high schools.

 In 1941, the college was awarded a chapter of the academic honor society Phi Beta Kappa.
 This was the first chapter at a private college in South Carolina.

 Service learning

 Wofford has a variety of student service organizations on campus, including the Bonner Scholars, and ONE.

 Fraternities and sororities

-Around half the student body is said to participate in Greek life.
+Wofford College is home to 14 chartered Greek-letter organizations.
+These chapters consist of 4 National Panhellenic sororities, 6 Interfraternity Conference fraternities, and 4 National Pan-Hellenic organizations.
+Around half the student body participates in Greek life.

 Diversity

 In each of the years from 1901 through 1904, two women graduated from Wofford.
 In 1964, Wofford became the first private college in South Carolina to desegregate voluntarily with the admission of Albert Gray.
+Slightly more than half of current students are female, and there are numerous NCAA Division 1 varsity sports teams for men and women.